 Whether I’m going out or going to bed, I have this urge to check the door.
 I have to do it lots of times and its very tiring and stressful.

-If I am leaving my flat, I have to shut it hard and push down hard on the handle.
+If I am leaving my house, I have to shut it hard and push down hard on the handle.
 To be completely satisfied I need the sound and I need the feeling.

 Sometimes one check is enough, other times it takes more.

-I am from a small village in the north east of England surrounded by fields, farms and a foul smell of horse manure.
+I am from a small village in the north east of England.

 It is one of the more deprived areas of the country.
-Low incomes, low job prospects and a pretty high crime rate.
 The sound of the police helicopter over our roof was a regular occurrence at 3am.